 Survey of the history of the main island nations of the Caribbean; emphasis on their historical, cultural, and political dependency on colonial powers.
+Prerequisite: HIS 102 or 150.

 389 U.S. History from the Gilded Age to World War II (3)